goblincoln/k8-guide/helm/README.md

 4. `helm pull`

-    This command downloads a packaged .tgz tarball if you plan to air-gap your K8s cluster.
+    This command downloads a packaged .tgz tarball if you plan to air-gap your K8s cluster:
+    ```
+    helm pull longhorn/longhorn --version 1.9.0
+    ```
+    *add --untar to automatically extract the files from the tar*

      When extracted, you will receive the files:
     ```
     ./longhorn/
     |- Chart.yaml